dolphindb/release/1.30/README.md

 * Added new function `oneHot` to implement one hot encoding. (**1.30.15**)

 * Added new command `setAtomicLevel` to set the *atomic* parameter of a database.
-If *atomic* parameter is set to ‘CHUNK’, it means concurrent writes to a chunk are allowed, but the atomicity at transaction level is no longer guaranteed.
+If *atomic* parameter is set to 'CHUNK', it means concurrent writes to a chunk are allowed, but the atomicity at transaction level is no longer guaranteed.
 Only the atomicity at chunk level is guaranteed. (**1.30.15**)

 * Streaming engines `ReactiveStateEngine`, `AnomalyDetectionEngine`, `SessionWindowEngine`, `DailyTimeSeriesEngine` and `TimeSeriesEnginereactive` support high availability. (**1.30.14**)